LIVE AT SHEA

 Late seventies.
 Great Live Concert Records Blue insert titled BEATLEMANIA.
-LIVE AT THE HOLLYWOOD BOWL 1964, blue GLC label, italics fonts, stampers SHEA-1 / SHEA-2.
+LIVE AT THE HOLLYWOOD BOWL 1964, blue GLC label with italics fonts, stampers SHEA-1 / SHEA-2.

 INTEREST.
 The first Kustom release is rare and highly valuable, as well as the rubber-stamped version (****).
-The Pine Tree and Dittolino releases are less interesting and quite common (***/**), the other reissues have a limited value (**/*), excepting the Mushroom one in multicolored vinyl, nice and quite rare (***) and the Wizardo version, that is extremely rare and much sought-after by collectors (*****).
+The Pine Tree and Dittolino releases are less interesting and relatively common (***/**), while the other reissues have a limited value (**/*), with the exception of the Mushroom one in multicolored vinyl, which is nice and quite rare (***) and the Wizardo version, which is extremely rare and much sought-after by collectors (*****).

 RECORDS DERIVED FROM THE KUSTOM RELEASE

 The Figa 3-A / Figa 3-B stampers were used for another record, probably released soon after the original, titled THE SHEA STADIUM CONCERT and pressed by a company called 5D Records.
-It was released in green vinyl with yellow labels.
+It was released on green vinyl with yellow labels.

 1975.
 A counterfeited copy was released in Japan with matrix J 4 1 / J 4 2, with a slipsheet reproducing the pink insert of the Kustom release #2, with the addition of the song titles copied from the release #1 (written with mistakes, such as Can't furchase me and others).

 August, 1980.
-A picture disc reproduced the "Butcher cover", titled THE BEATLES YESTERDAY AND TODAY, using matrix SHEA 1 / SHEA 2, but pressed from different masters.
+A picture disc reproduced the "Butcher cover", titled THE BEATLES YESTERDAY AND TODAY, on a matrix numbered SHEA 1 / SHEA 2, but pressed from different masters.
 This was sold (unofficially, of course), at a Chicago Beatles convention.

 INTEREST.
-All these releases have a very scarce interest (**/*), with the exception of the picture disc, which is rare and was released for a Beatle Fest, thus with a high collectible value, particularly for those interested in this kind of records (***)
+All of these releases have a very scarce interest (**/*), with the exception of the picture disc, which is rare and was released for a Beatle Fest, and thus has a high collectible value, especially for those interested in this type of records (***).